My husband and I disagree. He says foods like chili, taco soup and chicken and dumplings should be served year round.

 |Reduce heat to medium low, cover and simmer for about 30 minutes|

-Serve this with a chopped autumn salad and some cornbread.
+Whichever version you choose, try serving it with a chopped autumn salad and some cornbread.
 Enjoy!

 See you in class,